philbowles/h4plugins/docs/h4logs.md

     * "upnp" when from a UPNP device e.g. Amazon Alexa
     * "user" when called directly from user code

-* Target: will usually be empty or "self" when sent by anything other than MQTT.
+* Target: will usually be empty or "H4" when sent by anything other than MQTT.
 For subscribed topics, it will be the prefix of the MQTT publish as described in [H4P_AsyncMQTT](h4mqtt.md).
 In summary, one of:
   * all
   * < your board type > e.g. "WEMOS_D1MINI"
   * < the device chip ID > e.g. "17D858"
   * < your device name > e.g. "myIOTdevice"

 ---

 # Loggers

-*N.B.* All loggers offer a minimum command set: in the following, `xxxx` should be replaced by the name of the logger

-* h4/xxxx/restart
-* h4/xxxx/start
-* h4/xxxx/stop

-Most also implement h4/xxxx/msg/any old message to put any message you choose into the log
+Most loggers implement `h4/xxxx/msg/any old message` to put any message you choose into the log

 # H4P_SerialLogger (name "slog")